reemdelziz/reemdelziz/README.md

 📚 Studied Computer Science at the University of Houston <br/>
 📊 Learned SEO and ventured into data science through my minor in Marketing and work in Marketing Communications. <br/>
 🐬 Delved into Data Science and Engineering <br/>
-🌱 I’m currently learning front-end development starting with my [personal portfolio](https://reemdelziz.github.io)<br/>
+🌱 Started learning front-end development with my [personal portfolio](https://reemdelziz.github.io)<br/>

 ## 🌐 Socials: